Almost shot the perfect video but sneezed in the last second? Or maybe you weren't looking directly into the camera when you started recording?

 4. Click the Trim video icon.

-5. Drag the < > arrows at the beginning and end of your video footage so what's in between them is the footage you want to keep.
+5. Drag the < > arrows at the beginning and end of your video footage so what's left in between them is the footage you want to keep.

 6. Check you're happy with the video trim by playing it back in the builder preview.